sumeshi/sumeshi.github.io/README.md

 ---

-I'm interested in cyber security, especially DFIR.
+I'm a security engineer in Japan, focusing on DFIR.
+On GitHub, I create and publish tools that I want to have.

-I also enjoy programming and often create utility tools and web applications.
+I also enjoy learning new methods and programming languages, and am very interested in them.
+I'd like to get to know more like-minded people.

+Thank you.

 ## Skills Learned.